Sam-Osian/PFD-toolkit/docs/index.md

 PFD Toolkit is a research-enabling tool, and so we want to engage with the research community as much as possible to make sure this toolkit works for you *(yes, you!)*.

-If you have any feedback, suggestions or want to help develop the toolkit please see our [Feedback and Contributions](contribute.md) page.
+If you have any feedback, suggestions or want to help develop the toolkit please see our [Feedback & contributions](contribute.md) page.